Oracle NetSuite Onboarding Guide - NetSuite

 This is pre-release documentation for an API in public beta and is subject to change.

 This guide shows you how to create an integration between your NetSuite account and your Square account.
 You use Square Bridge to configure and manage the integration.
-If you have not scheduled a consultation with your Square Bridge account executive yet, see Get Started with Square Integrations for information about getting started with a new Square integration with your ERP system.

 To enable the integration, Square Bridge must access your NetSuite account to synchronize with your Square account using data mappings that you provide.
 You complete the first five steps of this topic in your NetSuite environment to configure it for the integration.
 The next seven steps are completed in Square Bridge to provide the required NetSuite access tokens and to create the data mapping (see Oracle NetSuite Onboarding Guide - Square Bridge).